Naqada I: Human figures

-Vase with victorious human figure, and smaller individuals attached with a rope at the neck.
+Vase with victorious human figures, and smaller individuals attached with a rope at the neck.
 Naqada IC-IIA (c.
 3800-3600 BC).
 Royal Museums of Art and History, E3002.

 A few scenes on Cross-lined pottery (C-ware) depict human figures of the Naqada I period.
 One depicts a hunter brandishing a bow and holding four dogs on leashes.
 Several other scenes depicts hunters using harpoons, or herders guiding animals.
 One scene even seems to represent a man on a boat fishing.

 One of the most famous and ambitious scenes is depicted on Jar E3002 in the Royal Museums of Art and History, Brussels, dated to Naqada IC-IIA (c.
 3800-3600 BC).
 It shows eight individuals in a warlike scene.
 Two tall figures, equipped with long feathers in their heads, short curly hair, a penile sheath and seemingly an animal tail attached at their waist, raise their arms above their heads in an apparent sign of victory.
 The smaller figures are apparently arm-less, have flowing hair, and the phallus appears as a curved handle.
 Four of the smaller figures are attached to the central victor with ropes at their necks.

 These scenes of warfare in the Nile Valley are dated to Naqada IC, and may be a prelude to future scenes of Pharaohs smiting their enemies.
 The scene is similar to that depicted in another vase with a victorious or dancing figure holding a prisoner, now in the Petrie Museum.
 The raised arms posture of the victor would appear in many statuettes and pottery paintings of the Naqada II period, but as an essentially female posture.

 Although men with beards are ubiquitous in sculptural works at the end of the period, they never appear in pottery paintings.

 Plate with hunter with dogs on leash.
 Naqada I. Pushkin Museum.

 Detail of a plate with hunter with dogs on leash.
 Naqada I. Pushkin Museum.

 Victorious figure with prisoner, or dancing scene.

 Man on a boat fishing.
 Naqada I, ca. 3700 BC.